Bey & Associates – Atlanta Office Address

 - Negligence is provable.
 This is the most difficult aspect of an injury lawsuit.
 Negligence is proven above all with strong evidence and expert testimony.

 - That the injury/death resulted in financial hardship.
 By filing a lawsuit, you’re arguing that you experienced damages and that compensation can help with recovery.
-Our lawyers can help those who have suffered from serious injuries.
+Your Atlanta personal injury lawyer can help those who have suffered from serious injuries.
 Those injuries may involve significant recovery times, treatment costs, and permanent complications or conditions.
 Additionally, there may be emotional pain and suffering and a loss of income.
 Any compensation received will go toward these hardships.

 Let’s go over the components of your compensation and what you can recover when you have an attorney as representation.